ahmetpala/VAE-MNIST/README.md

 python main.py
 ```

-You can also specify the model parameters:
+You can also specify the model parameters with different set of hyperparameters:

 ```bash
 python main.py --latent_dim 4 --epochs 100 --batch_size 64